-MLTC 217 Case Studies (1) In conjunction with MLTC 215, students present case studies assigned in MLTC 215 to interpret and evaluate the clinical correlations and significance of the lab data.

-MLTC 220 Clinical Practicum 1 (4) Eighteen weeks of internship providing a practical application of the skill and knowledge learned during the previous quarters of the curriculum.
+- MLTC 215 Lab Simulation (3) A simulated laboratory environment is designed for students to participate in performing various tests in chemistry, hematology, urinalysis, blood banking, coagulation, and microbiology.
+Students are required to organize their work assignments, complete the assignments efficiently, and monitor quality control within established criteria.
+9 lab - MLTC 216 Medical Technology Seminar (1) Issues and trends in Medical Laboratory Technology, government regulations, professional development, employment opportunities, resume writing, and job-seeking skills are discussed. - MLTC 217 Case Studies (1) In conjunction with MLTC 215, students present case studies assigned in MLTC 215 to interpret and evaluate the clinical correlations and significance of the lab data. - MLTC 220 Clinical Practicum 1 (4) Eighteen weeks of internship providing a practical application of the skill and knowledge learned during the previous quarters of the curriculum.
 Students are assigned to accredited hospital laboratories as trainees.
 The rotation schedule consists of three weeks in hematology-coagulation, four weeks in chemistry, four weeks in microbiology, four weeks in blood banking, one week in urinalysis, and one week of elective.
-Preq. completion of all required MLTC courses with a minimum of "C" in the lab and lecture portion of each and a minimum GPA of 2.0

-MLTC 221 Clinical Practicum 2 (8) Continuation of MLTC 220.

-MLTC 225 Special Problems in Med Lab (2) Review of problems and progress during clinical practicum.
-Students are required to keep a daily log of the scope and degree of activities in the laboratory.
+Preq. completion of all required MLTC courses with a minimum of "C" in the lab and lecture portion of each and a minimum GPA of 2.0 - MLTC 221 Clinical Practicum 2 (8) Continuation of MLTC 220. - MLTC 225 Special Problems in Med Lab (2) Review of problems and progress during clinical practicum.
+Students are required to keep $\alpha$ daily log of the scope and degree of activities in the laboratory.
 The log book is filed with the department at the end of the clinical practicum.
 Students are also required to participate in laboratory inservice activities (and/or professional meetings if possible).
-Review exercises during the clinical rotation and a four-day Registry Exam review at the end of the internship are included.

-MLTC 226 Special Topics in Med Lab (2) Individualized study of Medical Laboratory Technology in a selected area of interest: laboratory instrumentation, lab management, quality control, laboratory computer, hematology, clinical chemistry, immunology, immunohematology, microbiology, and histology.
-The selected topic has to be approved by the faculty member and the clinical coordinator.
-The student is required to do library and/or laboratory studies, and a typewritten report on the topic is submitted to the department before the end of the clinical practicum.

-MRKT 310 Marketing Principles (4) A study of the marketing principles, concepts, strategies, and analytical methods used by organizations to market products, services, and ideas in dynamic environments.
+Review exercises during the clinical rotation and a four-day Registry Exam review at the end of the internship are included. - MLTC 226 Special Topics in Med Lab (2) Individualized study of Medical Laboratory Technology in a selected area of interest: laboratory instrumentation, lab management, quality control, laboratory computer, hematology, clinical chemistry, immunology, immunohematology, microbiology, and histology.
+The selected topic must be approved by the faculty member and the clinical coordinator.
+The student is required to do library and/or laboratory studies, and a typewritten report on the topic is submitted to the department before the end of the clinical practicum. - MRKT 310 Marketing Principles (4) A study of the marketing principles, concepts, strategies, and analytical methods used by organizations to market products, services, and ideas in dynamic environments.
 Emphasis on identifying marketing opportunities, defining target groups, developing appropriate products, promotion distribution, and pricing strategies.

-MUSI 100 Introduction to Music Theory (3) Developmental theory course used to make up deficiency.
-Introduction to staff, pitch, rhythmic notations, chords, ear training.

-MUSI 101 Music Theory 1 (3) Melodic, harmonic, and rhythmic principles of music and notation.
-Preq. theory placement exam

-MUSI 102 Music Theory 2 (3) Continuation of MUSI 101.
+W - MUSI 100 Introduction to Music Theory (3) Developmental theory course used to make up deficiency.
+Introduction to staff, pitch, rhythmic notations, chords, ear training. - MUSI 101 Music Theory 1 (3) Melodic, harmonic, and rhythmic principles of music and notation.
+Preq. theory placement exam - MUSI 102 Music Theory 2 (3) Continuation of MUSI 101.
 Preq.
-MUSI 101

-MUSI 103 Music Theory 3 (3) Continuation of MUSI 102.
+MUSI 101 - MUSI 103 Music Theory 3 (3) Continuation of MUSI 102.
 Preq.
-MUSI 102

-MUSI 120 Introduction to Music Literature (3) Development of listening skills for understanding elements of musical style in historical perspective and significance of music as a fine art.
+MUSI 102 - MUSI 120 Introduction to Music Literature (3) Development of listening skills for understanding elements of musical style in historical perspective and significance of music as a fine art.